- My Name is Philani Maphanga, a proud Chartered Accountant and Partner at PwC, South Africa.

 I was so excited to be a step closer to my dream of becoming a CA(SA).
 However, there came another challenge as I could not register at university due to financial difficulties.

 This reality hit me hard.
 It was heartbreaking, but as always, there was no giving up.

 Good times: Starting university and getting shortlisted by PwC

 Without any money to study further, I decided to work part-time and signed up for temporary jobs.
 I also received contributions from family members.

 Fortunately, I received financial aid from NSFAS and they funded all my four years at university.
 Without NSFAS, I would not have achieved my career goals; I’m really grateful for the funding.

 Finally, in 1997, I enrolled at the University of Durban – Westville.

 My journey at university was not easy.
-There were days where I couldn’t afford a simple bus fare, so I had to walk a few miles to reach university.
+There were days when I couldn’t afford a simple bus fare, so I had to walk a few miles to reach the university.
 My extended family supported me throughout my studies, with money for textbooks, bus fare, groceries, and clothing.

 During my second year at university, I was selected as one of the top 10 accounting students to attend a PwC youth leadership launch.
 Coming from a rural school with no basic amenities, I was fortunate to attend this seminar with students who studied at better schools.